innate2adaptive/tcRIP/README.md

 # load in sequences and vj info for all patients with naive and beta chains
-# if you want to get specific patient data add the patient name as a string to the list argument e.g. 'KS07', 'SK11', 'EG10'
+# if you want to get specific patient data add the patient name as a string to the list argument e.g. 'HV1', 'HV2', or 'HV3'
 seqs, vj = dp.loadAllPatients(['naive','beta'])

 # filter out joint sequences